titoBouzout/Format/readme.md

 ## Format Code for Sublime Text

 Format or prettify code and text in selections or files(saved or not) with any command line tool you wish.

 ### Features

 - format on save (can be toggled)
 - file save without formatting
 - format selections by creating a temporal file (on the same folder as the file being formatted so formatting options in config files are respected)
 - format unsaved files by creating a temporal file (on your os temp folder)
 - could guess the file type by syntax in case the extension isn't obvious (ex .prettierrc == json)
 - it does not modify code if changed since the time we started formatting
 - it does not modify code if the result is the same (no undo trashing)
 - ignore files via binary_file_patterns (it does not check for pattern only for substring)
-- experimental live formatting after some seconds passed

 ### Languages

 Support for languages must be installed by the user because you can use any formatting tool you wish if they provide a command line tool.
 Some examples:

 #### js, json, jsx, php, css